FoofooTheGuy/VidInjector9000/VidInjector9002/README.md

 Known Issues
 --
 #### Unicode file paths are not supported
-At least in my testing, I've found that unicode in the file paths lead to it getting confused but it may work on your OS, I'm not sure..
+At least in my testing, I've found that unicode in the file paths lead to it getting confused but it may or may not work on your OS, I'm not sure..

 #### Multi Video injects do not work on the regions China, Taiwan and Korea because there are no language files for those.
 I am unable to add them myself because I don't know those languages so I would appreciate it if someone would translate the files and contribute the following: